kekiefer/esp433/README.md

 KiCad source to build an ESP8266 WiFi to 433MHz ASK/OOK bridge

+## How to Build One

+This board is available on Oshpark: https://oshpark.com/shared_projects/3DN5CfsZ

+The bom has been exported here as esp433.csv

 ## Key Components

 * ESP12s - ESP8266 surface mount WiFi module